conceptviz/conceptviz.github.io/README.md

 # Gallery of Concept Visualization

 The **Gallery of Concept Visualization** features projects which use pictures to communicate complex and difficult ideas, the same way data visualizations use pictures to make sense of data.
+Visit it [here](http://conceptviz.github.io).

 ![Thumbnails of gallery projects](https://pbs.twimg.com/media/CQF8burUwAABKb_.jpg:medium)